2008 Merrie Monarch Ho'ike Photos

 Line to Hoike Hilo Hawaii 2008

 By the time we reached the side of the stadium, the seats inside were full and the show had started.
 Everyone continued to wait patiently in line.
 The line behind us extended as far as we could see.
-They let us in as seats were identified and our wait was finally rewarded by being allowed into the stadium.
+They let us in as seats became available and our wait was finally rewarded by being allowed into the stadium.
 What a wonderful crowd!
 Everyone was happy and considerate.
+Unfortunately, by not standing in line much earlier in the day, our seats were behind the stage so most of the dances were facing the other way.

 Hoike Crowd Hilo Hawaii 2008